PlaySpinWheel

 It is a 2026 World Cup Round of 32 tie, played on June 30 at Estadio Azteca in Mexico City, where co-hosts Mexico get a knockout match at the famous old ground that opened the tournament.
 Ecuador stand in their way.
 Here is how the two sides compare.

-Who will win Mexico vs Ecuador?
+Who won Mexico vs Ecuador?

 Mexico have home advantage and the louder history, having reached two quarter-finals on home soil, but knockout football can humble a host, and Ecuador are a stubborn, well-organized side who travel better than their reputation suggests.
 A tie this tight could fall either way, which is exactly why the wheel is fair: Mexico and Ecuador each get half, and one spin decides.
 Spin the Mexico vs Ecuador wheel and let fate make the call.